DataDog/watermarkpodautoscaler/README.md

 ### The process

-Create your [WPA](https://github.com/DataDog/watermarkpodautoscaler/blob/charlyf/readme/deploy/crds/datadoghq_v1alpha1_watermarkpodautoscaler_cr.yaml) in the same namespace as your target deplyment, then create an HPA targetting a deployment that does not exist, but configure the same metric as in the WPA.
+Create your [WPA](https://github.com/DataDog/watermarkpodautoscaler/blob/charlyf/readme/deploy/crds/datadoghq_v1alpha1_watermarkpodautoscaler_cr.yaml) in the same namespace as your target deployment, then create an HPA targeting a deployment that does not exist, but configure the same metric as in the WPA.
 This is because I have not implemented the informer on the DCA side to watch for WPAs.

 ### Concrete examples